nmusatti/pokedex/README.md

 Pokedex - A simple Pokemon retrieval RESTful service
 ----------------------------------------------------

 Pokedex is a minimal REST API implemented in Rust that showcases [Rocket](https://github.com/SergioBenitez/Rocket) as web framework and [Reqwest](https://github.com/seanmonstar/reqwest) as web client library.
+It provides two endpoints:

+- `/pokemon/<<Name>>`: returns information on the `<<Name>>` pokemon
+- `/pokemon/translated/<<Name>>`: returns the same information, but with the description translated in a funny way

 In order to build and run the project on a your computer you need a Rust toolchain.
-To install one on my Linux workstation I ran the following commands:
+To install one on a Linux workstation you should run the following command:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 Checkout the [official documentation](https://forge.rust-lang.org/infra/other-installation-methods.html) if you use a different system.
-To update my shell's environment so as to be able to run the `cargo` command I ran:
+To update your shell's environment so as to be able to run the `cargo` command you should run:

 ```bash
 source $HOME/.cargo/env